 Throughout high school, he met roadblocks as he tried to dive deeper into the field of biology.
 His school offered no advanced programs, so he lined up an independent study in anatomy and physiology and participated in Science Olympiad.

+Carthage stood out in Owen’s college search, offering what he considers the best preparation for medical school.
 Rather than funneling pre-health students into specific tracks, Carthage exposes them to a cross-section of the basic sciences and laboratory skills to maximize their adaptability.

 Owen has made a commitment to service, too.
 He serves on the executive board for the campus Habitat for Humanity chapter and traveled with the Carthage team to New Mexico work sites during spring break.
 Owen also joined Delta Upsilon International Fraternity and received a chair position in his first active semester.